meow-programmer/stock-predictor-ai/stock-predictor-ai/README.txt

 │
 ├── notebooks/                    # Jupyter notebooks (if separated from scripts) │
-└── ui/                           # UI elements or CLI interface
+├── ui/                           # UI elements or CLI interface │    └── UI_layout.txt

 >  This project began as a way to better understand how financial markets respond to real-world signals.
 I wanted to connect what I’ve learned in machine learning with something impactful and practical.
 It’s still in progress — but I’m documenting each phase as I go.